Intimate Partner Violence Screening (e-learning module)

 ANCC: Children’s National Hospital designates this activity for a maximum of 0.5 enduring ANCC contact hours.

-Social Work: As a Jointly Accredited Organization, Children’s National Hospital is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+ASWB: As a Jointly Accredited Organization, Children’s National Hospital is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
 Social workers completing this course receive 0.5 general continuing education credits.

 Available Credit